China eyes Germany's famous 'hidden champions' model | DW | 30.08.2021

 Germany has only 28 of the world's top-500 companies, but 48% of small market leaders.
 Indeed some 99% of German companies are small- and medium-sized and account for 70% of all jobs and 90% of apprenticeships.

-These are the so-called "hidden champions," a term created by Hermann Simon, the founder of Simon-Kucher & Partners, a leading pricing specialist.
-To qualify, a company must meet three criteria: be number one, two or three in its global market and have a low level of public awareness.
+These are the so-called hidden champions, a term created by Hermann Simon, the founder of Simon-Kucher & Partners, a leading pricing specialist.
+To qualify, a company must meet three criteria: be number one, two or three in its global market while having a low level of public awareness.
 Germany has more of these than any other country.

 To highlight the existing gap between Germany and China, almost 60% of German hidden champions produce in China.
 The number of German factories in China is over 2,000.
-In contrast, there are currently only four Chinese greenfield factories in Germany.
+In contrast, there are currently only four Chinese greenfield factories, which are new in a given sector in Germany.

 Simon believes that the Germans still have big advantages in global presence, brand and quality.
 "But the battle in the future will be fought on the field of innovation, including digitalization," he told DW.